-IFS (Internal Family System)
+What is IFS (Internal Family Systems?

 According to Dr. Richard Schwartz, the founder of IFS, there are three main types of components: